-The majority of students will successfully manage their behavior without the need for behaviour support or intervention.
+The majority of students will successfully manage their behaviour without the need for behaviour support or intervention.
 A number of students will require the SDFL system to act as the sanction that enables them to improve the management of their behaviour.
 However, there are a few students who will require additional support and intervention.
-These students are identified by the number of SDfL points they have lost and/or the number of times they have had to spend a period of time in the Internal Suspension room or a suspension from school.
+These students are identified by the number of SDfL points they have lost and/or the number of times they have had to spend in the Internal Suspension room or the number of times they have been suspended from school.
 It is normal to work through the stages, either up or down.
-However there are circumstances that justify a decision to add a Student on Stage 2, or even Stage 3 of the Disciplinary Stages.
+However, there are circumstances that justify a decision to add a Student on Stage 2, or even Stage 3 of the Disciplinary Stages.
 This will ultimately be the decision of the Headteacher, with advice and information from his pastoral team, taking into account the events, investigation, legislation and DfE guidance.